KeithPinson/Parts-and-Pieces/README.md

 # Parts-and-Pieces
-A place to toss art that might be useful for mockups, doc, design specs, etc.
+A place to toss art that might be useful for mockups, docs, design specs, etc.